 CLSC 354 Immunology.
 Includes structural and functional components of the immune system, as well as types and control of immune response.
-Each semester.
-Prerequisite: BIOL 208 or BIOL 340.
-3 semester hours.
-Typically offered Spring Term.
+Prerequisite [Main Campus]: "C" or better in BIOL 208 or BIOL 340 and CHEM 123.
+Prerequisite [Springfield Campus]: BIOL 208 or BIOL 343.
+3 semester credit hours.
+Typically offered: spring term.

 CLSC 390 Hematology.
 Study of blood and bone marrow cells including the enumeration, identification, and classification of these cells.
 Comparison of normal structure and function versus the abnormal and malignant states in platelet, red cell, and white cells series.
 Includes lab.
-Prerequisite: Consent of instructor.
-5 semester hours.
-Consent Required.
+5 semester credit hours.
+Department consent required.

 CLSC 391 Clinical Microbiology.
-The various culture techniques involved in identification of normal human flora, the study and isolation techniques of aerobic and anaerobic pathogens, and their relationship to disease.
+The various techniques, including Molecular Biology methodologies, involved in identification of normal human flora, the study and isolation techniques of aerobic and anaerobic pathogens, mycobacteria and viruses, and their relationship to disease.
 Includes lab.
-Prerequisite: Consent of instructor.
-6 semester hours.
-Consent Required.
+6 semester credit hours.
+Department consent required.

 CLSC 392 Clinical Biochemistry.
 The application of the principles of medical biochemistry and physiology related to the methodology and evaluation of clinical chemistry procedures.
 The correlation of chemistry data to disease manifestations.
 Includes lab.
-Prerequisite: Consent of instructor.
-8 semester hours.
-Consent Required.
+8 semester credit hours.
+Department consent required.

-CLSC 393 Immunology/Serology.
-Study of the principles and procedures involved in the humoral-and cell-mediated reaction in normal and abnormal states; including deficiency states, infectious states, autoimmune disease and transplatation.
+CLSC 393 Immunoserology.
+Study of the principles and procedures involved in the humoraland cell-mediated reaction in normal and abnormal states; including deficiency states, infectious states, autoimmune disease and transplantation.
 Includes lab.
-Prerequisite: Consent of instructor.
-3 semester hours.
-Consent Required.
+3 semester credit hours.
+Department consent required.

-CLSC 394 Blood Banking.
+CLSC 394 Immunohematology.
 Study of the many human blood antigens and antibodies, their identification by various standard techniques, cross-matching for transfusions and component therapy.
 Procurement and preparation of blood products and dispensing.
 Includes lab.
-Prerequisite: Consent of instructor.
-4 semester hours.
-Consent Required.
+4 semester credit hours.
+Department consent required.

 CLSC 395 Clinical Microscopy/Urinalysis.
 Study of principles and procedures of qualitative and quantitative urinalysis as related to renal function in health and disease.
-Use of urinalysis as a diagnostic tool in endocrinologic function.
+Examination of urine and other body fluids to correlate laboratory data to disease manifestations.
 Includes lab.
-Prerequisite: Consent of instructor.
-2 semester hours.
-Consent Required.
+2 semester credit hours.
+Department consent required.

 CLSC 396 Coagulation.
-Study of the coagulation mechanisms found in the normal and disease states, coagulation testing procedures, and their use in diagnosing hemorrhagic diseases.
+Study of the coagulation mechanisms found in the normal and disease states, coagulation testing procedures, and their use in diagnosing bleeding disorders and hypercoagulable states.
 Includes lab.
-Prerequisite: Consent of instructor.
-2 semester hours.
-Consent Required.
+2 semester credit hours.
+Department consent required.

 CLSC 397 Special Topics.
 Designed to broaden the background of the medical technology students.
-Prerequisite: Consent of instructor.
-2 semester hours.
-Consent Required.
-Course Repeatable.
-Maximum number of units allowed 4.
+2 semester credit hours.
+Department consent required.
+Course repeatable.
+Maximum number of units allowed:4.